 - Only the more expensive hotels provide towels for their guests.
 It is best of you bring your own.
 Neither are washrooms are equipped with paper towels.
 That is why Japanese always carry clean handkerchiefs.

 Terms of the fellowship require that you are covered by some sort of medical insurance while in Japan, and you must submit proof of coverage.
 Sometimes your own health plan can be extended to include overseas coverage, but it may be you have to purchase separate coverage.
 Below are some companies that offer travel/overseas health insurance.
 This is a listing for your convenience only: we can’t recommend a particular company nor can we be aware of what they offer.
 You may also want to do an Internet search on your own.
 And be sure to read the details-often the coverage is limited.

 In order to qualify for the Japanese National Health insurance coverage, you must possess at least a six month visa (most of the artists on this program arrive with visa good only for 180 days).
 You can access information in English about the national plan here:

 Over the counter medicines, including vitamins, are readily available in Japan, but they are labeled differently from the US, and imported items, like aspirin, antihistamines, Alka-Seltzer and body lotions, are much more expensive than in the US.
 Some over-the-counter drugs in the U.S. require a doctor’s prescription in Japan.
-If you are taking prescription drugs, it is best you bring everything you need during the fellowship.
+If you have drugs to bring, read the link below and prepare before your departure.

 On the positive side, medical services here are good and reasonably priced.
 Consultation with doctors, especially in the larger hospitals, usually involves long waits, however, and you need to search to find hospitals whose staff can speak English.